bd/twidor/README.md

 ## The Visual Key Map

-Each 3x4 array is composed of four horizontal rows, one for each finger, and three vertical columns of red-blue-green labels corresponding to right, middle and left columns of keys on the Twiddler.
+Each 4x3 array is composed of four horizontal rows, one for each finger, and three green/blue/red columns corresponding to left, middle and right columns of keys on the Twiddler.

-The 3x4 array of larger colored boxes shows the letters sent by single-button keystrokes.
+The 4x3 array of larger colored boxes shows the letters sent by single-button keystrokes.

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_chord_map.png"
-width="30%" align="right"> The 3x4 array of smaller boxes, to the right of each large box, shows the letters sent when a second button is pressed simultaneously (a two-button chord).
+width="30%" align="right"> The 4x3 array of smaller boxes, to the right of each large box, shows the letters sent when a second button is pressed simultaneously (a two-button chord).

 Each position in the small array shows the position of 2nd button of the chord.
 The label shows the letters sent by the chord.
-They oriented the same as the larger 3x4 array: one row for each finger, and red-blue-green for right, middle and left columns.
+They oriented the same as the larger 4x3 array: one row for each finger, and green/blue/red for left, middle and right columns.

 Here are some two-button chords that use the <kbd>I</kbd> key:
 * <kbd>I + S</kbd> sends "is".